NickyGIF/Cards/README.md

 Mechanics will be explained in this README later once I add them.
 Play it through the webpage link assigned to this repo.
 Its meant for phone screens because on a normal desktop 1080p all of the cards end up being too tall for it.

+JS, HTML, CSS all ine one .html file
+Updated regularly